nais/dependencytrack/pkg/dependencytrack/client/docs/Repository.md

 ### NewRepository

-`func NewRepository(type_ string, resolutionOrder int32, enabled bool, internal bool, uuid string, ) *Repository`
+`func NewRepository(type_ string, identifier string, url string, resolutionOrder int32, enabled bool, internal bool, uuid string, ) *Repository`

 NewRepository instantiates a new Repository object This constructor will assign default values to properties that have it defined,